 1. Efficiency vs. exploration

 Productivity may as well be the official INTJ slogan.
-Their secondary function, extroverted thinking (Te), is carried out in the external world and they can get things done, on their own agenda.
-They will—undoubtedly—have a deliberate reason behind each new skill they acquire to bring their larger vision for the future into life.
+Their secondary function, Extraverted Thinking (Te), is carried out in the external world and they can get things done, on their own agenda.
+They will — undoubtedly — have a deliberate reason behind each new skill they acquire to bring their larger vision for the future into life.
 Efficient and calculated, you can bet each stepping stone had been laid out carefully.

-In contrast, the INTP’s extroverted intuition (Ne) is all about idea generation and exploration.
+In contrast, the INTP’s Extraverted Intuition (Ne) is all about idea generation and exploration.
 This translates to toying around with ideas and playing the devil’s advocate for the sheer sake of it.
-It’s pretty common to find them nibbling upon another crazy conspiracy theory or learning about .
+It’s pretty common to find them nibbling upon another crazy conspiracy theory or learning about something new.
 Who said there’s such a thing as being too far-fetched?
 If it’s interesting, it’s worth looking into.

 2. Caring about micro-decisions vs. rolling with the punches